allabux21/gwright99.github.io/openshift4/06-pod-resource-definition.md

 * selector is how the service finds pods to forward packets to.
 The target pods need to have matching labels in their metadata attributes.
 If the service finds multiple pods with matching labels, it load balances network connections between them _($.spec.selector)_.

 TO DO: In a multi-container pod, only one container can grab a specific port exposed by the pod?
 Sounds like this is not the case due to the SELECTOR being able to handle multiple pod labels?

+Each Service defined within an Openshift project is identified by two environment variables injected into each pod inside the same project:
+* ${SERVICENAME}_SERVICE_HOST
+* ${SERVICENAME}_SERVICE_PORT

+You can also find the Service via OpenShift's internal DNS server (visible only to pods), using the following naming convention:
+* _${SERVICENAME}.${PROJECTNAME}.svc.cluster.local